-Except for Acute Treatment Services and Clinical Stabilization Services for up to 14 consecutive days, Prior Approval must be obtained before receiving substance use disorder treatment from a Provider not certified or licensed by the Massachusetts Department of Public Health (i.e. Providers located outside the Commonwealth of Massachusetts).
-To obtain Prior Approval for substance use disorder treatment, you should call the Behavioral Health Access Center at 1-888-777-4742.
+Prior Approval must be obtained before receiving certain mental health and substance use disorder treatment.
+To obtain Prior Approval for mental health and substance use disorder treatment you should call the Behavioral Health Access Center at 1-888-777-4742

 Please Note: Prior Approval is not required to obtain Acute Treatment Services or Clinical Stabilization Services from either a Plan Provider or Non-Plan Provider.
 For more information on utilizing Non-Plan Providers, please refer to your Out-of-Network Benefits.
 The terms "Acute Treatment Services" and "Clinical Stabilization Services" are defined in the Glossary at Section II of this Benefit Handbook.
-Services beyond the 14 day period may be subject to concurrent review as described in section J. UTILIZATION REVIEW PROCEDURES of this Handbook.
+Services beyond the 14 day period may be subject to concurrent review as described in Section XI.J.
+UTILIZATION REVIEW PROCEDURES of this Handbook.